SEB-Core/mongoose-recipes/README.md

 The `-y` ensures that `yes` is answered to all of the default setup questions.

-When this completes, we see a `package.json` file generated in our project directory.
-This is the "instructions" for our application.
-It contains important info, and eventually will contain a list of packages that are necessary for our app to run.
+When this completes, you will see a `package.json` file generated in your project directory.
+This is the "instructions" for your application.
+It contains important info, and eventually will contain a list of packages that are necessary for your app to run.

 [📖 Back to Top](#-table-of-contents)